 What is another story of Saint Susanna’s life?

-We got to know the beautiful at Suzana listening to Mother Abbess Theophania and it was easier for us.
+We got to know the beautiful at Suzana listening to Mother Abbess Theophania, and it was easier for us.
 We understood from her veneration what a monastery means, after all, in times of unspeakable trials.
-And especially what mission it fulfills in this hour of our present so hurried, dry, and hopeless.
+And primarily what mission it fulfills in this hour of our present so hurried, dry, and hopeless.

 Key Verse related to Susanna